 The Pendle AMM aims to minimize time-dependent impermanent loss that arises from the provision of liquidity using tokens with time decay.

-: the equilibrium point of x and y at time = i
+and : the equilibrium point of and at

 The changing weights of X and Y cause changes in the shape of the curve.

 The pivot point for curve shifting is the equilibrium point of X and Y at the time of curve shift.
 Swapping between X and Y changes the equilibrium point, and the pivot point for curve shift will vary accordingly.